xieshenzh/nim-kserve-oci/modelcar/mistral-7b-instruct-v03/download-cache/README.md

    ```
 5. Create a Secret in the Project for accessing NIM in the Pods using the [manifest](./kserve/nvidia-nim-secrets.yaml).
 Make sure the `NGC_API_KEY` is properly set in the manifest.
 6. Create a NIM Pod in Openshift with the [manifest](./kserve/mistral-7b-instruct-v03.yaml).
-7. Create a model repository in the Pod.
+7. Create a NIM cache in the Pod.
    1. Get a shell to the running container of NIM.
    ```shell
    oc exec --stdin --tty mistral-7b-instruct-v03 -c kserve-container -- /bin/bash